 Of the major tourist destinations in Guadeloupe, Pointe a Pitre has the most modern feel to it.
 Because the city has been burnt down and rebuilt so many times, the old world charm that much of the country is known for has been lost, but that doesn't mean its history has disappeared as well.
 There are plenty of important landmarks that guests should explore to learn about the culture and heritage of this French-Caribbean nation.

-If you like to learn about unfamiliar places and cultures, you might want to visit a museum during your time in Pointe a Pitre.
-To get more information regarding each museum, click on the name.
+In case you like to learn about other cultures and places, you might want to visit a museum while on vacation in Pointe a Pitre.
+To obtain more information about each museum, try clicking on the name.

 |Musee du Costume et Tradition||0590/83-21-70||Gosier, 3.2 mi.
 Southeast of Central Pointe a Pitre||Grande-Terre|